 However, both the Epistle of Barnabas and the Shepherd of Hermas exhibited confusion regarding the meaning of manifest in the flesh.
-The Epistle of Barnabas called the man Jesus Christ, “the vessel of the Spirit.”
-The Shepherd of Hermas explained that the Holy Spirit was Christ, but that He became distinct as the Son, when he was born as a man: “He therefore took the Son as adviser and the glorious angels also, that this flesh too, having served the Spirit unblamably” (Parable 5: 6).
+The Epistle of Barnabas called the man Jesus Christ “the vessel of the Spirit.”
+The Shepherd of Hermas explained that the Holy Spirit was Christ, but that He became distinct as the Son when he was born as a man: “He therefore took the Son as adviser and the glorious angels also, that this flesh too, having served the Spirit unblameably” (Parable 5: 6).

 Confusion regarding Jesus’ baptism instruction

-In Matthew 28:19, Jesus told His disciples to baptize in the NAME of the Father, the Son, and the Holy Spirit.
+In Matthew 28:19, Jesus tells His disciples to baptize in the NAME of the Father, the Son, and the holy spirit.
 His meaning was from Isaiah 9:6:

-The Spirit of Christ in the Old Testament was called “Wonderful.”
-The Spirit of God is the Counsellor described in Isaiah 11:2, and Isaiah 40:13.
-The Spirit of Christ was the Mighty God, the King of Israel, who appeared to Isaiah.
-And God is the Everlasting Father.
-The Prince of Peace is the Messiah, who became our Peace, when He paid the penalty for our sins.
-These are just many titles that describe God and Christ, the invisible God and His Image, who have always shared ONE NAME.
+The Spirit of Christ in the Old Testament is called “Wonderful.”
+The spirit of God as the Counsellor is described in Isaiah 11:2 and 40:13.
+The Spirit of Christ was the Mighty God, the King of Israel, who appeared to Isaiah, and God is the Everlasting Father.
+The Prince of Peace is the Messiah, who became our Peace when He paid the penalty for our sins.
+These are just many titles that describe God and Christ, the invisible God, and His Image, who have always shared ONE NAME.

-The Gentiles did not understand that Christ and God always shared the same name in the Old Testament, He WILL BE, and even He WILL BE of the Armies!
+The Gentiles did not understand that Christ and God always shared the same name in the Old Testament: HE WILL BE, and even HE WILL BE of the Armies!
 The Gentiles could not read the Old Testament in Hebrew, and even many Jews could not read it in Hebrew.
-The Greek translation of the Old Testament had changed the name of God, which was given at the burning bush.
+The Greek translation of the Old Testament changed the name of God, which was given at the burning bush.

-Initially, Justin Martyr believed that the name of God was Jesus 5.
-But when he moved to Rome, in 150, he became confused.
+Initially, Justin Martyr believed that the name of God was Jesus6.
+But when he moved to Rome in 150, he became confused.
 We discuss this in detail in the Appendix.
 Justin was confused by two concepts, manifest in the flesh and the name of God.
-He believed that “the spirit of prophecy” was a lower spirit in the Old Testament, who he ranked as “third place” 6.
-And he began to believe that no one could know the name of God.7
+He believed that “the spirit of prophecy” was a lower spirit in the Old Testament, which he ranked as “third place”7.
+Furthermore, he began to believe that no one could know the name of God8.